phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

 # Data

 This example uses data from the demographics (DM) domain in the study "RE Function in Rats", located in the repository at [/data/studies/RE Function in Rats](https://github.com/phuse-org/SENDConform/tree/master/data/studies/RE%20Function%20in%20Rats) and converted to .TTL using the script [r/DM-convert.R](https://github.com/phuse-org/SENDConform/blob/master/r/DM-convert.R).
 The R script aligns date the graph schema used in this project and adds observations to test the rule components.
 Test observations are identified by `subjid` and `usubjid` values containing the pattern 99T<font class='parameter'>n</font>, in contrast to the original study data values of 00M0<n>.
-See the [Data Conversion](DataConversion.md) for additional details.
+[Data Conversion](DataConversion.md) provides additional details.

 The complete data file is available here: [SHACL/CJ16050Constraints/DM-CJ16050-R.TTL](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/DM-CJ16050-R.TTL) and instructions on how to create valdiation reports in Stardog is available on the  [Running Validation Reports](SHACL-RunValReport.md) page.